YuzhouPeng/Linedin-User-profile-Hybrid-Recommendation/README.md

 # Hybrid-Talent-Recommendation-of-LinkedIn

 # Aim
-This project is for content-based recommedation for talents, we used different combinations of different technologies such as feature representation approachs(N-Grams, Word Embedding) and different learning algorithms(SVM, Logistic regression) to find the best approach for expert recommendaion of LinkedIn user profiles.
+This project is for Hybrid recommedation for talents, we used different combinations of different technologies such as feature representation approachs(N-Grams, Word Embedding) and different learning algorithms(SVM, Logistic regression) to find the best approach for expert recommendaion of LinkedIn user profiles.

 # Content-based Recommender System Design
 ![recommender system framework](https://github.com/YuzhouPeng/images/blob/master/content-based%20recommender%20system%20design.png)